Aboriginal Dreamtime and Demographic Empowerment

 The Australian aborigines refer to a specific state of altered consciousness as “the dreamtime”.
-The dreamtime has little to do with dreaming, it is a totally wakeful state of consciousness, where the person in the dreamtime becomes the archetype of all of their ancestors performing an action.
+The dreamtime has little to do with dreaming.
+One interpretation of the dreamtime is as totally wakeful state of consciousness, where the person in the dreamtime becomes the archetype of all of their ancestors performing an action.
 For instance, if Fred the hunter were hunting, and entered the dreamtime, he would stop being “Fred” and become purely “the hunter”, a composite of spirit of all his ancestors and decedents hunting.
 A key thing here is that in the dreamtime he is not “a hunter”, but he is “the hunter”.
 He is all hunters from the beginning to the end of time simultaneously.

 The sensation of being in dreamtime is very empowering.
 Though conventional identity falls away, the new identity that it is replaced with, that of “walker” or “hunter” is powerful and coherent.
 In essence instead of identity being centered in the body that you have inhabit identity moves into the behavior, slicing in a different way across time and space.